validolchik/3D-objects-packer/README.md

 # About

-This project devoted to the thesis topic of Renat Valeev and implements ASCII .stl file reader / viewer
+This project devoted to the thesis project of Renat Valeev, BS-18-SB-01,

 # Compilation